-Ibori Didn’t Contribute To My Emergence As Speaker, Says Dogara - Nigeria Today
+Ibori Didn’t Contribute to My Emergence as Speaker, says Dogara - Nigeria Today

 Speaker of the House of Representatives, Yakubu Dogara has denied having political affiliation with the former governor of Delta state, James Ibori.

-Dogara in a statement signed by his Special Adviser on Media and Publicity, Turaki Hassan said the Speaker has no relationship whatsoever with the former governor who had just served out his jail time in a London prison.
+Dogara in a statement signed by his Special Adviser on Media and Publicity Turaki Hassan said the Speaker has not relationship whatsoever with the former governor who had just served out his jail time in a London prison.

 He also stated that the Senator did not mention the current speaker in his statement.